 Assessment of a project, 10 hours in total and a midterm examination.

-- Missed labs can be substituted in alternative individual dates
+- Missed labs can be substituted in alternative dates (monday or friday)

 - There will be a place for missed labs in the last week of the semester.